Will White: Detroit

 Cincinnati was removed from the National League after the 1880 season, and the team folded, leaving White without a club.
 In April 1881, the newest National League club, the Detroit Wolverines, signed White after its principal pitcher, George Bradley, suffered with a pulmonary hemorrhage during a pre-season practice.
 When White was signed, the Detroit Free Press wrote of him: "He is too well known to base ball admirers to need an introduction."

 On May 5, 1881, at Buffalo, New York, White appeared in the fourth game played by the Detroit Wolverines.
 He allowed eight runs and 13 hits, including two hits by his brother, Deacon White, who had joined the Buffalo club.
 Hardy Richardson also hit a bases-loaded triple in the ninth inning and was thrown out at home plate.
 The Wolverines lost the game, 8–1, but the Detroit Free Press wrote: "White, considering that he has had no practice to speak of this season, pitched very well, but he failed to bother the batsmen very badly."

 White appeared in his second, and final, game for the Wolverines on May 12, 1881.
 Detroit lost by a 10–4 score to the Worcester Worcesters, and the press was less understanding after a second poor showing.
 The Detroit Free Press wrote: "White, who is an old-fashioned, straight-armed pitcher, not a modern underhanded thrower, is not the man for a pitcher's position.
 The Worcesters had no trouble in batting him, and the only wonder is that they made no more base hits and runs."

 In his only two games for the 1881 Detroit Wolverines, White compiled an 0–2 record and a 5.00 ERA in 18 innings.
-The Detroit team settled on George Derby as its lead pitcher, with Stump Wiedman as the change pitcher, and White was released after two starts.
+The Detroit team settled on George Derby as its lead pitcher, with Stump Weidman as the change pitcher, and White was released after two starts.
 White finished the 1881 season playing for a semipro team in Cincinnati.